baasbox/docs/source/index.md

 **Group**: [baasbox.data.write](#list-groups)

 To create a link you must provide the two documents you want to connect and the link name.
-Since links have direction the first document will be the source node of the link and the second one will be the destination node.
+Since links have a direction, the first document will be the source node of the link and the second one will be the destination node.

 Parameter | Description
 --------- | -----------